 Teacher In Classroom

 If your child is having a lot of trouble doing their homework, then there is likely a problem in the classroom that needs to be addressed.
 Take an afternoon to set up an appointment with their teacher so that you can discuss what is going on.
 Tell them what your concerns on and then come up with an action plan that can get things figured out for the better.
 Is this going to take some time out of your day?
 Yes, but it will be worth it when you see your son or daughter having an easier time with their nightly homework.

 3. Be Positive

-Although it can be easy to lose your temper when your child is feeling frustrated with homework for not being able to do his/her tasks correctly, it is your job to stay cool.
-You should be as positive and encouraging as you can so that your child stays motivated to keep trying to do his/her best.
-Give your child advice and tips about how to solve different problems, and make sure you do not yell at them for making mistakes.
+Although it can be easy to lose your temper when your child is aggravated that they aren’t doing something right, it’s your job to stay cool.
+You should be as positive as you can so that your child is encouraged to keep trying and do their best.
+Give them advice and tips about how to solve different problems, and make sure you don’t yell at them for doing something incorrectly.

 Homework tips for parents

-Stick to a regular schedule each night so that homework is always done at the same time.
+Stick with a regular schedule each night so that homework is always done at the same time.
 This should be a time that you can dedicate to the homework as well, so make sure you’re free and able to focus.
-At least one parent should be helping, however it would be much better if both parents could help and show support.
+At least one parent should be helping out, but two is better if both of you are able to dedicate the time.